uswds/uswds-proposals/proposals/_proposal-template.md

 - What are the characteristics of a successful interaction with this component?
 - What would make this component less usable?
 - What are common pitfalls or implementation mistakes associated with this component?
+- How might the mobile context affect how you use this component?

 ### 3.2 Accessibility considerations